 Once St. Nicholas is done with his round handing out sweets to the children behind the barriers.
 He disappears for a while and leaves the Krampuses less restrained.
-They run up and down with much clamour, and whoever dares to stand in their way (mostly young men) gets hurled down on the street.
+They run up and down with much clamour.
+So whoever dares to stand in their way (mostly young men) gets hurled down on the street.
 Running with their heavy fur clothes and the huge bells on their back that can weigh up to 15 kg, the Krampuses can gain enough momentum to wrestle down most opponents.
 According to etiquette, they help up each other afterwards and walk on.
 Security guards nowadays keep an eye on Krampuses as well as on their challengers.

 After two hours Saint Nicholas, the angels, the witches and the Krampuses make their way into the old town, where the Krampus performers take off the masks and run around in circles for almost ten minutes.
 Most are utterly exhausted by now from running and fighting for several days.
 But they were also happy and proud to be holding up an old tradition.
 Kurt, the chief Krampus, still has a smile and some energy left.
-After all, he is also responsible for the smaller parade of St. Nicholas and the Krampus Children the next day, when Krampuses-in-training as young as three or four years walk in the scary heavy costumes through town.
+After all, he is also responsible for the smaller parade of St. Nicholas and the Krampus Children the next day.
+That’s when Krampuses-in-training as young as three or four years walk in the scary heavy costumes through town.